It seems some people have no sense of reality whatsoever.

 “He endorses the late Tam Dalyell’s slander saying: “…concerns that Tony Blair was being ‘unduly influenced’ by ‘a cabal of Jewish advisors’ may have been entirely justified.””
 This one has been taken out of context.
-Responding to criticism of that claim, I said that, without further information – to prove or disprove the claim – it may have been justified to feel concerned about what it was saying.
+Responding to criticism of that claim, I said that, without further information – to prove or disprove the claim – anyone hearing it may have been justified to feel concerned about what it was saying.
 I was pointing out that the commenter to whom I was replying had not made his case; I wasn’t saying that there was any factual accuracy either way.
 In any case, the claim had been made and disproved years before and the discussion was therefore an academic exercise.

 “He has defended the antisemitic tweets of Naz Shah, despite that MP accepting that what she had said was indeed antisemitic.”
 Not true.
 Naz Shah was right to apologise for her tweet stating “The Jews are rallying” in response to an online poll about Israel’s military activities.
 I believe her intention was to suggest that people who were pro-Israel were trying to skew the result of the poll, but her use of the word “Jews” instead certainly skews any interpretation of her tweet towards anti-Semitism.
 So she was right to apologise for it.